Regene27/IMS_Java/README.md

 ```

 #### IOException Handling for when Sale Order reciept/report not saved

+In this case, exception handling is used to manage potential IOExceptions that might occur during file operations.

+Inside the try block, a BufferedWriter is created to write data to a file (new BufferedWriter(new FileWriter(fileName))).
+The code then writes the sale report data to the file within the same try block.
+If an IOException occurs during the file-writing process, the catch block is executed.
+The catch block prints the stack trace (e.printStackTrace()) and displays an error message (System.err.println("Error saving sale report to file: " + e.getMessage());).

 ```java
      private static void saveReportToFile(List<SaleItem> saleItems) {
         String folder = "receipts/";